giorgiasampo/Foodata/README.md

 - Meta(data) is richly described with a plurality of accurate and relevant attributes: our data and metadata are described through a rich and vary series of labels including the date of collection and modification of the data, the licence, the publisher, the creator, their content.

-- (Meta)data are released with a clear and accessible data usage license: ODOHTEU datasets are released under the Creative Common License CC BY-SA 4.0, which is specified for the dataset and respective metadata we created.
+- (Meta)data are released with a clear and accessible data usage license: Foodata datasets are released under the Creative Common License CC BY-NC-SA-IGO 3.0, which is specified for the dataset and respective metadata we created.

 - (Meta)data are associated with detailed provenance: our project includes information about the provenance of data in a machine-readable format in the metadata codification.